Skip to the main content

 Most emerging occupations develop from more than one occupation.
 People working in this occupation may come from a variety of education and training backgrounds.
 Before enrolling in an education program, prospective students should contact associations and employers in this field to investigate education options and employment possibilities.

-Energy asset managers need to know about:
+Energy asset management professionals need to know about:

-• Land (mineral and surface) contracts: acquiring and preserving above- and below-ground rights
+• Land (mineral and surface) contracts: acquiring and preserving above- and below-ground rights (for details, see the Land Agent profile)

 • Joint ventures: establishing agreements and partnership arrangements

-• Production accounting: reporting on producing wells
+• Oil and gas production accounting: reporting on production from wells

 • Operations accounting: accounting for operational costs, revenues, and joint-venture activities